 If what you really need is money management education or budget counseling, consider getting help from a credit counseling organization.
 These agencies can also suggest options for digging out of debt, provide housing counseling, and refer you to other agencies that provide specialized help.
 Some credit counseling agencies can contact your creditors to set up payment plans, or create an overall debt management plan.

 If you do want help from a credit counseling agency, check out the company's credentials first.
-Not all agencies are legitimate -- some charge excessive fees, fail to perform promised services, or provide bad advice.
-(For information on finding legitimate credit counseling agencies, see Nolo's article Choosing a Credit Counseling Agency.)
+Not all agencies are legitimate—some charge excessive fees, fail to perform promised services, or provide bad advice.
+The National Foundation for Credit Counseling website is a good place to start looking for a legitimate credit counseling agency.

 Many companies tout debt management plans or debt negotiation as the solution to everyone's financial woes.
 Companies that offer debt management plans work with the consumer and creditor to create payment plans.
 The consumer makes a monthly deposit to the debt management company, and these funds are used to pay creditors.
 Debt negotiation firms claim that they can get creditors to agree to discount a consumer's debt, often by a substantial amount.

 Some of the companies offering these services charge excessive fees, provide bad advice, don't discuss alternative ways to deal with debt, make false promises, and sometimes even take your money and run.
 Scams involving debt management and debt negotiation services topped the consumer complaint list of many state attorney general offices in 2008.
 The proliferation of scams has prompted the Federal Trade Commission (FTC) to bring many lawsuits as well and to make a concerted effort to warn consumers about the potential for fraud.
-(To learn more about these services and how to avoid scams, see Nolo's articles Debt Management Plans and Debt Negotiation Firms.)
+(To learn more about these services and how to avoid scams, see Pros and Cons of Debt Management Plans and debt negotiation.)